VolcanicArts/VRCOSC/README.md

 - Download `VRCOSCSetup.exe` from the [Releases](https://github.com/VolcanicArts/VRCOSC/releases/latest) page
 - Tick the modules you'd like to use
 - Download any prefabs you want and add them to your avatar (Guides are available inside each prefab)
-- Press the play button!
+- Press the run button!

 Check the [Prefab FAQ](https://github.com/VolcanicArts/VRCOSC/discussions/16) if you have any issues with installing or using any of the prefabs.